Office for Disparities Research and Workforce Diversity (ODWD)

-- Guide priority-setting for research funding and identify trends and gaps in the areas of mental health disparities, women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.
+- Guide priority-setting for research funding and identify trends and gaps in the areas of mental health disparities, minority mental health, women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.

 - Coordinate activities within NIMH and across NIH that are relevant to research on mental health disparities and women’s mental health.

-- Promote strategies to reduce mental health disparities and increase attention to women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.
+- Promote strategies to reduce mental health disparities and increase attention to minority mental health, women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.

-- Serve as the liaison to external stakeholders on research issues relevant to mental health disparities, women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.
+- Serve as the liaison to external stakeholders on research issues relevant to mental health disparities, minority mental health, women’s mental health, sexual and gender minority mental health, and mental health in underserved communities.

 - Support the development and maintenance of a diverse, multidisciplinary mental health research workforce in the United States through mechanisms that meet the training needs of underrepresented groups.